Get answers to frequently asked questions about domain names

 Verisign operates the exclusive domain name registries for .com and .net, as well as .name, .tv and .cc.
 We also provide registry services for .edu and .jobs on behalf of EDUCAUSE and Employ Media, respectively.
 ICANN maintains registry agreements with Verisign for the operation of .com, .net and .name.
 Verisign provides registration and resolution services to close to 900 ICANN-accredited registrars who submit over 252 million domain name transactions daily.

-Under the .com Registry Agreement, Verisign will continue to be the exclusive registry for .com through November 30, 2018, which may be extended or renewed.
-Under the .net Registry Agreement, Verisign will continue to be the exclusive registry for .net through June 30, 2017, which may be extended or renewed.
+Under the .com Registry Agreement, Verisign will continue to be the exclusive registry for .com until 30 November 2018, which may be extended or renewed.
+Under the .net Registry Agreement, Verisign will continue to be the exclusive registry for .net until 30 June 2017, which may be extended or renewed.
 The agreements can be found at ICANN Archived Registry Agreements.

 Depending on a registrar's business priorities—to increase registrations or renewals, expand to new markets or enhance services—we have many tools, resources and registry services to help.
 Through the Extensible Provisioning Protocol (EPP) SDKs developed by Verisign as part of the Shared Registration System (SRS), registrars may add new or delete existing domain names, modify name server information, transfer names from another registrar, add name servers, modify name servers, query the registry database and check availability of names.
 Verisign also provides a web-based tool for registrars to administer domains, manage name servers, manage registrar information and generate reports on the domain names under their management.
 Our global support team is available 24/7 with assistance in 150 different languages.